Rihand Dam: Specifications

 Many super thermal power stations are located in the catchment area of the dam.
-These are Singrauli, Vindyachal, Rihand, Anpara & Sasan super thermal power stations and Renukoot thermal station.
-The high alkalinity run off water from the ash dumps (some are located in the reservoir area) of these coal-fired power stations ultimately collects in this reservoir enhancing its water alkalinity and pH range.
-Using high alkalinity water for irrigation converts the agriculture fields in to fallow Alkali soils.
+These are Singrauli, Vindyachal, Rihand, Anpara, and Sasan super thermal power stations and Renukoot thermal station.
+The high-alkalinity runoff from the ash dumps (some are located in the reservoir area) of these coal-fired power stations ultimately collects in this reservoir, raising its alkalinity.
+Using high-alkalinity water for irrigation converts the agriculture fields in to fallow alkali soils.